Living As if This is the Land that Feeds You

 As I climbed, the sun slowly rose over the hills above Lansing.

 “Fog shrouds the land.
 There is just this rock in the half-darkness… reminding me how tenuous my perch is on this tiny island.”

-Robin Wall Kimmerer asks what it means to become indigenous to place in the chapter “In the Footsteps of Nanabozho,” which I listened to on my ride.
+The Anishinaabe botanist and poet Dr. Robin Wall Kimmerer asks what it means to become indigenous to place in her book Braiding Sweetgrass.
+I listened to the chapter “In the Footsteps of Nanabozho,” on my ride.

 The fog and mild smoke of Saturday’s ride felt like a microcosm of the last 3 years, which were defined by surviving my sensitivity to the air pollution in this beautiful region.

 I rode for hours in the valley haze before climbing high enough to see the sun.

 Saturday’s ride, like all my journeys, took me through the homelands of the nations in the Haudenosaunee Confederacy.

 As a descendant of Mam people in Central America, I’m a long way from my family’s homeland.
 So I have tried to learn about the first peoples of this land.